Defense Against Burglary Charges

 The first step towards winning your California burglary case is to contact an experienced and aggressive CA criminal defense attorney.
 In all burglary prosecutions, the burden of proof lies with the People.
 If your defense attorney can help you establish that you did not enter the home or commercial property with the intent to steal or commit a felony – or that you did not even legally enter, then you may have a defense to the burglary charge.
 If there is a reasonable doubt regarding the intent of your actions, then you may not be convicted of first or second degree burglary.

 Due to the complexities surrounding a California burglary case, it is important to have the best legal representation on your side.
 Your criminal defense attorney may be able to aggressively negotiate for a reduced charge, such as misdemeanor trespassing, limited jail time and-in some cases-even a complete dismissal.
-If your burglary case does go to trial, the California defense lawyers at Ahmed & Sukaram will stand up for your rights and fight for a not-guilty verdict.
+If your burglary case does go to trial, the California defense lawyers at Ahmed & Sukaram, Attorneys at Law, will stand up for your rights and fight for a not-guilty verdict.

-For more information about California burglary defense, contact Ahmed & Sukaram about your felony or misdemeanor burglary case to discuss your rights and how we can be of help.
+For more information about California burglary defense, contact Ahmed & Sukaram, Attorneys at Law, about your felony or misdemeanor burglary case to discuss your rights and how we can be of help.